What Year was Christ Born?

-The regnal time system.
-This is where time is calculated from the time a Roman leader took office.
-A good example can be found in Luke’s narrative of the birth of Christ ” In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
-(This was the first census that took place while Quirinius was governor of Syria.)
+The regnal time system was an important one.
+The beginning and sometimes the end of a Roman leader set the basis for yearly calculations.
+Luke’s narrative of the birth of Christ provides a good example: “In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
+(This was the first census that took place while Quirinius was governor of Syria.)”
 NIV.
-Another example can be found in the Bible as well.
-Jesus was baptized in the 15th year of the Emperor Tiberius.
-However, we don’t have accurate historical records when the census happened with Quirinius, and there is also invariably disagreements on when exactly a ruler began and ended his career such as gauging when the 15th year of Tiberius exactly occurred.
+The baptism of Jesus in the 15th year of Emperor Tiberius is another example from the Bible.
+However, we do not have accurate historical records of when the census happened with Quirinius.
+There are also disagreements on when exactly a ruler began and ended his career, such as gauging when the 15th year of Tiberius exactly occurred.

 See Dionysius Exiguus and the AD Calendar System for more info.

-Many medieval Church Fathers preferred to date everything from the passion of Christ, but to the angst of the great 8th century theologian, the Venerable Bede, it was at least two years wrong.
+Many medieval Church Fathers preferred to date everything from the passion of Christ, but to the angst of the great 8th-century theologian, the Venerable Bede, it was at least two years wrong.

 He was one of the first authors to differentiate between before Christ and after in an A.D. type calendar system, though his abbreviations are not quite the same as ours.